 This wildlife travel guide is meant to be like a trailer for the new Attenborough series.
 Because we also have individual travel guides for more specific wildlife vacations, such as our safaris, bear watching and whale watching.
 The travel guide below gives you the perfect introduction to getting your head around the extraordinary life on earth, and where to go to find it.

-The best time for gorilla trekking
+The best time to go gorilla trekking

 Tourists tend to stay clear of the rainy season.
 But this is when you have the gorillas to yourself.
 Albeit in the mist.